miqlar/ethglobal_cannes_ask_world/smart_contracts/README.md

 # Feedback System Smart Contract (Foundry)

-A smart contract system for managing feedback requests with IPFS audio files and AI validation, built with Foundry.
+A smart contract system for managing feedback requests with Walrus audio files and AI validation, built with Foundry.

 ## Features

 - **Feedback Requests**: Anyone can create feedback requests with bounty and instructions
-- **IPFS Audio Files**: Users submit feedback as IPFS audio file hashes
+- **Walrus Audio Files**: Users submit feedback as Walrus audio file blob IDs
 - **AI Validation**: AI agents can validate feedbacks as VALID or NOT_VALID
 - **Automatic Closure**: Requests close when enough valid feedbacks are received
 - **Bounty Distribution**: Valid feedback providers can claim their share of the bounty